 When I’m coding, I love to listen to epic movie soundtracks.
 Steve Jablonski, Hans Zimmer, the kind of things you would hear in a Michael Bay or Christopher Nolan film.
 When I’m in the Adobe universe, I like podcast or rap music.
 For writing, deep house or punchy electronic music works well.
-Organisational things work well with 70s punk rock.
+Organizational things work well with 70s punk rock.

 During the work on my book “Web Fatale”, I discovered that I was more productive and more satisfied with my work when I was listening to specific songs and artists: Foxes, Sleigh Bells, Grimes, Goldfrapp, Gene Serene.
 Can music have an influence on our productivity and the product outcome?

 Before we start working on products, we lay out goals and definitions to predetermine what the final product will look like.
 We create visual style guides, provide brand guidelines, interface specs, design principles, requirement specifications, product roadmaps.